The Best Places to Watch Sunrises and Sunsets in the Smoky Mountains and Gatlinburg

 Drive about half a mile from Newfound Gap towards Cherokee and you'll find this overlook on the right of the road.
 This pull-off faces to the east and is ideal for watching the sunrise over the mountains.

 The third highest peak in the national park is not accessible by roads, but it does have several overlooks that are perfect for watching sunrises and sunsets.
 The shortest trail for reaching the summit of Mt.
 LeConte is the Alum Cave trail which is 5 miles in length.
 As a result, these overlooks are can only be enjoyed if you are willing to hike in the dark for several hours or if you camp at a national park shelter or stay overnight at the LeConte Lodge.
+There are two main overlooks on Mt.
+LeConte, Cliff Tops and Myrtle Point.
+For most of the year, Cliff Tops is a better place to view sunsets, while Myrtle Point is ideal for viewing sunrises.

 Where to Find the Best Sunsets in Gatlinburg